arvidn/libtorrent/docs/manual.rst

 ``time_since_upload`` and ``time_since_download`` are the number of seconds since any peer last uploaded from this torrent and the last time a downloaded piece passed the hash check, respectively.

+``queue_position`` is the position this torrent has in the download queue.
+If the torrent is a seed or finished, this is -1.

+``need_save_resume`` is true if this torrent has unsaved changes to its download state and statistics since the last resume data was saved.

 peer_info
 =========